Code-Institute-Submissions/davidcalikes-mypse.ie/docs/README.md

 ## Research Summary

-* The descision to utilise software in Irish schools is at the discretion of each individual school administration.
+* The decision to utilise software in Irish schools is at the discretion of each individual school administration.

 * A digital 'passports' web app has both a real-world, practical use case and real-world business use case.